SUSTAINABLE, LOW CARBON ENERGY

-- agreeing how the power will be made available with the Icelandic generators including Landsvirkjun (LVK); and
+- agreeing how the power from the Icelandic generators will be made available; and

 - obtaining confirmation from Landsnet that the grid strengthening will be completed in time.

 In the UK key milestones include:

-- obtaining a connection point and agreeing a Connection Agreement with National Grid;
+- obtaining a connection point (in progress) and confirming a Connection Agreement with National Grid;

 - finalising an EPC contract with a consortium which includes a world leading cable manufacturer; and

-- finalising a joint venture for a new HVDC cable factory in the North East of England (the “Factory”).
+- finalising a joint venture for The Factory in the North East of England.

 The Factory will be a world-class export business for many years to come and will support other energy projects in and from the UK and abroad.

-It is expected that power losses across the SuperConnection will be a modest 5% or so by using very high voltage direct current cable.
+No. It is expected that power losses across The SuperConnection will be a modest 5% or so by using very high voltage direct current (HVDC) cable.

 Yes, The SuperConnection will take five / six years to construct.
 In order to meet the key date for the UK Government of 2025 (when coal and nuclear legacy plant are due to come off-line), construction needs to begin as soon as possible.

-Where the cable comes ashore in Iceland is not tectonically active, so there is a low risk of volcanoes or earthquakes which could affect the SuperConnection.
+The area in Iceland where the cable comes ashore is not tectonically active, so there is a low risk of volcanoes or earthquakes.

-The cost of the SuperConnection is £3.3 billion.
-As with any company, and in order to raise funds in the first place, we need to make a return on our and our investors £3.3 billion equity and debt investment.
+The cost of The SuperConnection is £3 billion.
+As with any company, and in order to raise funds in the first place, we need to make a return on our investors £3 billion equity and debt investment.
 Our investors (equity and debt) all have a duty to their shareholders to make a return on any investment.
-By virtue of the CfD mechanism any return will be regulated and limited by the UK government.
+If a CfD mechanism is secured, any return will be regulated and limited by the UK Government.

-ASC’s potential investors include UK and international banks, pension funds, sovereign wealth funds, utility companies, export credit agencies etc – all of whom want to invest in the UK and in the SuperConnection.
-ASC would especially welcome Icelandic participation in investing in the project.
+Potential investors include UK and international banks, pension funds, sovereign wealth funds, utility companies, export credit agencies and others.
+Atlantic SuperConnection would especially welcome Icelandic participation in investing in the project.
 No capital support from the UK or Icelandic governments is required.